Get started:

 Scrapped Vehicles: What It Means and Why It Matters

 A write-off is a car that has been seriously damaged and is deemed too far gone to repair, usually after a big accident.
 Instead of being fixed, it’s removed from the road and broken down for parts, which are often recycled into other cars.
 You need to check a car’s hidden history to find out if it’s got any undisclosed damage, registration statuses and certificates of destruction.
-Once a car is written off, it can’t be driven, insured or taxed again; that’s why you need to research a car’s history before you buy - you don’t want to end up with a car that’s not road-worthy.
+Once a car is written off, it can’t be driven, insured or taxed again; that’s why you need to research a car’s history before you buy, to avoid buying a vehicle that is not roadworthy.
+A Cat N Car Check helps buyers distinguish between vehicles that have been written off due to non-structural damage (such as cosmetic issues) and those that have been scrapped entirely.

 How to Ensure You’re Not Buying a Scrapped Car?